acdundore/clustercast/docs/index.md

 [144 rows x 5 columns]
 ```
+The output contains forecasts out to 12 months ahead for each of the 12 unique time series.
 This is a fairly basic example implementation without much thought put into preprocessing or model tuning.
-This example can be easily extended to accommodate these using the built-in functionality in `clustercast`!
+This example can be easily extended and optimized using the built-in functionality in `clustercast`!

 ---